Brain Injury Lawyer & Traumatic Brain Injury Attorney

 - Loss of balance or dizziness

 In addition, a person may experience sensory symptoms such as ringing in the ears, blurred vision, bad taste in the mouth, or changes in smell.
-Mental or cognitive symptoms can include problems with memory or concentration.
-Changes in mood and depression or anxiety.
+Mental or cognitive symptoms can include memory or concentration problems, mood changes, and depression or anxiety.

 If a car accident victim suffers a moderate to severe traumatic brain injury, they may have any of the signs and symptoms mentioned above, as well as the following.
-Again, it may take a few hours or even days for some of these to appear.
+Again, some may take a few hours or even days to appear.

 Moderate to Severe Traumatic Brain Injury Symptoms: